gpiozero/gpiozero/docs/api_internal.rst

 .. note::
-    Note that although the constructor parameter ``pin_factory`` is available for internal devices, and is required to be valid, the pin factory chosen will not make any difference.
+    Note that although the constructor parameter ``pin_factory`` is available for internal devices, and is required to be valid, the pin factory chosen will not make any practical difference.
 Reading a remote Pi's CPU temperature, for example, is not currently possible.

 Regular Classes